 A Liepāja Jewish survivor, Kalman Linkmeer recalls :

-“As soon as the gates of the prison opened, a hail of blows fell on our heads … We were stuffed like herring in a barrel in the prison yard.
-About a thousand Jews, young and old, stood in the sun, which blinded their eyes.
-Those who lowered their head or tried to move received terrible blows.
-The torturers beat them to death, and it was terrible to hear the voice of the exhausted victim being killed. “
+“As soon as the gates of the prison opened, blows rained down on our heads … We were stuffed like herring in a barrel in the prison yard.
+About a thousand Jews, young and old, stood there in the blinding sun.
+If they bent their heads or tried to move they received terrible blows.
+The torturers beat them to death.
+It was dreadful to hear the voices of exhausted victims being killed. “

 There was only one way out of the Women’s Prison – to be shot.
-At dawn, trucks took the tortured victims into the dunes, forced them to dig their own graves and shot them.
+At dawn, trucks transported the tortured victims to the dunes, forced them to dig their own graves then they were shot.

-Those who were not shot in the early days of arrests, sometimes survived.
-The currency was a LEIKA camera or a gold watch.
-Some were saved in this way (alas, as it turned out, only for a while).
-And those who could willingly helped, realizing that today they are saving someone, and tomorrow they will need help themselves.
+Those who were not shot in the early days of arrests sometimes survived, the currency being a Leica camera or a gold watch.
+Some managed to buy their freedom this way if only for a short while.
+Those who could help did so, realizing that they might be saving someone but the next day they would need help themselves.